A BETTER SOLUTION - HYDROKINETIC POWER GENERATION

 In 2008, Instream developed a strategic relationship with BAE Systems (BAE), a global defence, aerospace, and security company employing over 88,000 people worldwide.
 This strategic relationship resulted in a technology partnership agreement that enabled Instream to leverage BAE’s significant hydrodynamics, marine systems, information technology, system modelling, and design.
-Design work with BAE has led to a 71% increase in turbine efficiency and has been independently validated by Lockheed Martin.
+Design work with BAE has led to a 71% increase in turbine efficiency and has been independently validated by Sandia National Labs.

 In 2009/ 2010, Instream worked closely with B.C.
 Hydro, to develop a B.C. project at the Duncan Dam.
 B.C.
 Hydro provided access to the Duncan Dam for the project.
 It provided support services on a contract basis through Powertech, BC Hydro’s clean energy subsidiary specializing in clean energy consulting, testing, and power solutions.
 This collaborative project with B.C.
 Hydro and BAE Systems enabled Instream to deploy the world’s first array of vertical axis hydrokinetic turbines in a dam outflow channel.